WebexCC-SA/LAB-1251/docs/lab08_AdmCtrlUserFeatures.md

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

     * Rebekah needs to activate the operation mode in the Product Development HG
-    * Anita monitor Eric, Kellie and Sales users.
+    * Anita monitor Eric, Kellie and Stefan
-    * Anita when booking using Hotdesking need a number from the Factory Location

 ## Login Credentials